erickfis/NOAA-Storm-Database/readme.md

 ![Economic Damages: property and crops](readme_files/figure-markdown_strict/economic-plot-1.png)

-The single most economic damaging event to properties was a **TIDE, that occurred in LOUISIANA, ORLEANS, on 2005-08-29, causing U$
+The single most economic damaging event to properties was a **tide, that occurred in louisiana, orleans, on 2005-08-29, causing U$
 $17,900,000,000 in losses**.

-The most property damaging event along the time is the **HURRICANE.
+The most property damaging event along the time is the **hurricane.
 It has caused $87,005,170,310 in losses.**

-The single most economic damaging event to crops was a **DROUGHT, that occurred in CALIFORNIA, NORTHERN.SAN.JOAQUIN.VALLEY, on 2014-12-01, causing U$ $1,500,000,000 in losses**.
+The single most economic damaging event to crops was a **drought, that occurred in california, northernsanjoaquin, on 2014-12-01, causing U$
+$1,500,000,000 in losses**.

-The most crop damaging event along the time is the **DROUGHT.
+The most crop damaging event along the time is the **drought.
 It has caused $27,454,862,620 in losses.**

 Most aflicted locations
 -----------------------

-The county with the biggest fatality count is **ORLEANS, in LOUISIANA, with 649 people killed.**
+The county with the biggest fatality count is **orleans, in louisiana, with 649 people killed.**

-The county with the biggest injuries count is **ST..LOUIS, in MISSOURI, with 3144 people injuried.**
+The county with the biggest injuries count is **st.louis, in missouri, with 3144 people injuried.**

-The county with the biggest property losses is **ORLEANS, in LOUISIANA, with $21,614,049,550 in losses.**
+The county with the biggest property losses is **orleans, in louisiana, with $21,614,049,550 in losses.**

-The county with the biggest croperty losses is **LUBBOCK, in TEXAS, with
+The county with the biggest croperty losses is **lubbock, in texas, with
 $2,439,945,000 in losses.**

 Distribution of data